Mpaxlamitsounas/umu-commander/README.md

   * This is NOT equivalent to `umu-run --config <config_name>`, as vanilla umu configs do not support setting environment variables as of 07/2025.

 ### Installation/Usage
-There isn't much in the way of installation; download all the .py files, add umu-commander to PATH, and make it executable, then run with `umu-commander <verb>`.
-Alternatively you can run the script with `python3 -m <path/to/umu-commander.py>`.
+There isn't much in the way of installation; download the source code, add umu-commander in the src directory to PATH, and make it executable, then run with `umu-commander <verb>`. \

-In either case make sure your python version is at least 3.12, and umu-run is on your PATH.
+Your python version should be at least 3.12, and umu-run must be on your PATH.